Driftless Region’s Día de Muertos Celebration

 Corn Husk Flowers

-Guest Artist, Yesica Coria, will present a workshop on how to make corn husk cempasuchil (marigold) flowers during the October 8th celebration from 3:00 PM to 5:00 PM.
-The flowers will be created from corn grown on Keewaydin Farms and naturally dyed with turmeric by volunteers.
-Attendees can place their flowers on the Ofrenda to honor a loved one.
+Guest Artist, Yesica Coria, will present a workshop on how to make corn husk cempasúchil (marigold) flowers during the October 7th celebration.
+The flowers will be created from corn grown on Keewaydin Farms and naturally dyed with turmeric by student volunteers.
+Attendees can place their flowers on the ofrenda to honor a loved one.

 Yesica will have art for sale at the festival.